jstg004/blockchain_research/coral_notes.md

     nodes
     * causes Coral to probe the addresses of the last 5 network hops to the client - use this result to look for clustering hints in the DSHT
 * to avoid significantly delaying clients:
-  * Coral maps the netowrk hops using a built in traceroute type of mechanism
+  * Coral maps the network hops using a built in traceroute type of mechanism
     * combines concurrent probes and aggressive time-outs to minimize latency
     * a Coral node caches results to avoid repeatedly probing the same client
 * the closer the ```dnssrv``` is to a client - the better its selection of